-“Numerous auditions – Cut, Shoot and Freeze
+“Numerous auditions – Cut, Shoot and Freeze,

-Abundant emotions – Love, Rage and Tease
+Abundant emotions – Love, Rage and Tease,

 Plentiful dialogues – What!
-Oh no..!! and Please
+Oh no..!! and Please,

-Brew your coffee and lay back in ease
+Brew your coffee and lay back in ease,

 Enjoy all this in the tantalizing world of “Bollywood Striptease”

 Nikki or Nikita Shah is a smart and intelligent chartered accountant who works in a well-paid corporate job.
-Suddenly, she realizes that she has to abandon her job for the fulfillment of a more glamorous dream.
+Suddenly, she realizes that she has to abandon her job for the fulfilment of a more glamorous dream.
 She dreams of becoming a Bollywood starlet.

 The rest of the book is all about Nikki’s chase for a big break and her adventures with Telugu film industry, small screen industry, lousy agents, deceitful boyfriends and pervert producers.

 As for myself, I thought the plot does not do much justice to the cover and title.
 Bollywood Striptease being a fresh and decent read, the expectations of finding something “really scandalous” fuelled by the cover and title are not met when one starts reading what is inside.

 However, as I said earlier don’t let the cover and title get on to you and spoil your reading pleasure.
 Go for it with a light head and without expectations and trust me you will have a worthy time reading it.

 As for Neeta Shah, I believe, with a more focused approach on the plot and the climax, she has the potential of making it big.
 I wish her all the very best for her future endeavours.